snlpatel001213/snlpatel001213_old.github.io/_pre_post/2014-07-23-Selective-Search-for-Object-Recognition.md

 Before we go forward to understand Selective search we must understand challenges in locating objects in a given Image.
 Below given is an original example from "Selective Search" paper to highlight challenges in object localization.

+**selective_search_1.png**

 Figure 1: There is a high variety of reasons that an image region forms an object.
 In (b) the cats can be distinguished by colour, not texture.
 In (c) the chameleon can be distinguished from the surrounding leaves by texture, not colour.
 In (d) the wheels can be part of the car because they are enclosed, not because they are similar in texture or colour.
 Therefore, to find objects in a structured way it is necessary to use a variety of diverse strategies.
-Furthermore, an image is intrinsically hierarchical as there is no single scale for which the complete table, salad bowl, and salad spoon can be found in (a).
+Furthermore, an image is intrinsically hierarchical as there is no single scale for which the complete table, salad bowl, and salad spoon can be found in (a).(Exmaple taken from Selective Search Paper)

 Selective Search uses Graph search to find so called "Initial regions" as proposed in [1].

-Efficient Graph-Based Image Segmentation treats each image a graph with each pixel in the image as Vertices and distance between two pixel as weight of edge. to calculate distance between two pixel(vertices), one can use simple measure such Euclidean distance.
+Efficient Graph-Based Image Segmentation treats each image a graph with each pixel in the image as Vertex and distance between two pixel as weight of edge.To calculate distance between two pixel(vertices), one can use simple measures such Euclidean distance.

 As per [2] The method to calculate graph from image can be formally defined as as :

 > We assume that an image is given as a $p x q$ array and each pixel has an integral gray level $E [0,.X]$, $i.e.$ the whole gray scale $[0, l]$ is divided and discretized into $X + 1$ gray levels.
 For a given $2D$ gray-level image I, we define a weighted planar graph $G(Z) = (V,E)$, where the vertex set $V = {all pixels of I}$ and the edge set $E = \{(u, ZJ)]U, w E V$ and distunce$(u, TJ) 5 a\}$, where distunce $(u, w)$ is the Euclidean distance in terms of the number of pixels; each edge $(u, V) E E$ has a weight $W(U, V) = IQ(u) - B(V)]$, with $B(X) E [0, X]$ representing the gray level of a pixel $x E I$.
 Note that $G(Z)$ is a connected graph, i.e. there exists a path between any pair of vertices, and any vertex of $G(Z)$ has at most 8 neighbors.

 Well Well Well... this is bit complicated, lets simplify a lot.
-1) Lets say we have an image X. Generally image have 3 channels and it is made up of pixels as shown in image below.
+1) Lets say we have an image $X$.
+Generally image have 3 channels and it is made up of pixels as shown in image below.
 2) Lets consider all pixels as all vertex of the graph.
-3) calculate distance between all adjacent vertices in directed manner.
+3) Calculate distance between all adjacent vertices in directed manner.
 For that, start form upper left corner of the image and continue to the lower right corner of the image.
-While traversing in this manner you can calculate distance between selected pixel and other three pixels 1) Pixel right to selected one, 2)Pixel bottom to selected one, and 3) Pixel diagonally bottom-right to selected one.
+While traversing in this manner you can calculate distance between selected pixel and other three pixels :
+- Pixel right to selected one
+- Pixel bottom to selected one
+- Pixel diagonally bottom-right to selected one.

-This all distances will create a weighted uni-directed graph.Note that grapg so created is a connected graph, i.e. there exists a path between any pair of vertices, and any vertex of graph has at most 8 neighbors.
+These all distances will create a weighted uni-directed graph.Note that graph so created is a connected graph, $i.e.$ there exists a path between any pair of vertices, and any vertex of graph has at most 8 neighbors.

 We are done with creating graph, next we require a minimum spanning tree of this graph.
 Minimum spanning tree can be described as.

->A minimum spanning tree (MST) or minimum weight spanning tree is a subset of the edges of a connected, edge-weighted (un)directed graph that connects all the vertices together, without any cycles and with the minimum possible total edge weight.
+> A minimum spanning tree (MST) or minimum weight spanning tree is a subset of the edges of a connected, edge-weighted (un)directed graph that connects all the vertices together, without any cycles and with the minimum possible total edge weight.

 Minimum spanning tree simplifies the graph and provide that path between pixel which are connected by minimum distnace.
 It may seem confusing at this point of time but you will get clear picture soon.
 I applied algorithm to get minimum spanning tree and I got following picture.

 Original Picture